 These conditions have other serious health implications.
 One of the biggest is an increase of injury or worse from a fall.

-“In the last century, many people with chronic health conditions spent long periods of time in hospitals being treated,” says Paul Adams, Senior Director of Product Management for Philips Lifeline.
+“In the last century, many people with chronic health conditions spent long periods of time in hospitals being treated,” says Paul Adams, senior director of product management for Lifeline.
 “That model has really changed to one of people spending much more time at home.
 A good example of this is someone who’s been to a hospital and been diagnosed with heart failure.
 Now, they’re living at home trying to manage their illness.
 When you have a condition like this and you start to feel unwell – whether because of medications or heart problems – your risk of falling increases.”

-Beta-blockers, for example, are widely prescribed for the treatment of heart failure, high blood pressure, angina, abnormal heart rhythms and heart attack, but can cause fatigue, headache, upset stomach, dizziness and shortness of breath.
+Beta-Blockers.
+Widely prescribed for the treatment of heart failure, high blood pressure, angina, abnormal heart rhythms and heart attack, these medications can cause fatigue, headache, upset stomach, dizziness and shortness of breath.

-ACE inhibitors, which dilate blood vessels to improve blood flow, can cause dizziness, lightheadedness or faintness upon standing, swelling of the feet and ankles, and elevated potassium levels, which can lead to confusion, numbness of the extremities, and weakness or heaviness in the legs.
+ACE Inhibitors.
+These drugs dilate blood vessels to improve blood flow.
+They also can cause dizziness, lightheadedness or faintness upon standing, swelling of the feet and ankles, and elevated potassium levels, which can lead to confusion, numbness of the extremities, and weakness or heaviness in the legs.

-Common side effects from statins (cholesterol-lowering drugs) that could impair mobility include headaches, muscle aches, tenderness or weakness, drowsiness, dizziness, and nausea or vomiting.
+Statins.
+Designed to lower your cholesterol, these medications may impair mobility.
+They also can cause headaches, muscle aches, tenderness or weakness, drowsiness, dizziness, and nausea or vomiting.

-Reducing your risk factors can go a long way toward improving your heart health.
-You can’t control your age or family history, but there are major risk factors you can control, such as your blood pressure and cholesterol level.
+Reducing risk goes a long way toward improving cardiovascular health.
+Or course, we can’t control our age or family history, but we can control risk factors like blood pressure and cholesterol level.